2019-2020 Tuition, Room and Board

 - Scholarships will be allocated evenly to all payments for the semester to which they apply.
 Students are not allowed to reduce tuition payments based on anticipated scholarships that have not been confirmed in writing by the organization providing them.

-- The college accepts credit card and debit card payments as well as e-check payments on student accounts under the twice-a-semester payment plan.
-Card payments and e-checks are not allowed under the monthly payment plan.
+- The college accepts credit and debit card payments as well as echeck payments on student accounts under the twice-a-semester payment plan.
+Card payments and echecks are not allowed under the monthly payment plan.

 - Credit and debit card payments are subject to a 2.5% convenience charge assessed to the cardholder.

-- Payments made online via e-check are subject to a $3.00 per transaction charged assessed to the account owner.
+- Payments made online via echeck are subject to a $3 per transaction charge, assessed to the account owner.

-- All refunds due students will be issued via check from the Financial Services Office, regardless of payment method.
+- All refunds due to students will be issued via check from the Financial Services office, regardless of payment method.

 - Credit balances on student accounts generated by Title IV Federal Financial Aid funds will be refunded within 14 days of receipt.

-- A flat fee of $90 per day on campus is charged when a full-time resident student discontinues prior to midterm of a semester.
-A flat fee of $65 per day is charged when a full-time student living off campus discontinues prior midterm of a semester.
-Any account balance will be refunded during this period.
+- A flat fee of $98 per day on campus is charged when a full-time resident student discontinues prior to midterm of a semester.
+A flat fee of $72 per day is charged when a full-time student living off campus discontinues prior midterm of a semester.
+Any account overpayment will be refunded during this period.
 Students discontinuing after midterm of a semester will not receive a credit for tuition, room, and board.
 Dropping a course after midterm of a semester will not result in a credit for tuition.

 - A professional semester is defined as a semester in which student teaching or an internship occurs.
 A professional semester is considered one complete semester, regardless of when individual courses start or are completed.
 Refunds during the professional semester are made in the same manner as other semesters.